ASYNC-Security/async-security.github.io/kerberos-ldr.md

 ## Scenario 3: sAMAccount Name Confusion

 Based on the research by Ceri Coburn, it is clear that the `sssd` service interprets incoming authentication in a potentially confusing manner.
-After further testing, and inspired by a user named `lwo` on the [Vulnlab](https://www.vulnlab.com/) discored, we can also impersonate a user by simply creating a machine account with the `sAMAccountName` as any local user.
+After further testing, and inspiration by a user named `lwo` on the [Vulnlab](https://www.vulnlab.com/) discord, I found that you could also impersonate a user by simply creating a machine account with the `sAMAccountName` of any local user.

 ### MachineAccountQuota